"Holy totally confused, how can I walk this tightrope without a working pancreas batman"?

 "Was for a minute there" I felt like saying.

-**NB Author would like to emphasise that her endocrinologist is just wonderful.
+**NB Author would like to emphasise that her endo is just wonderful.
 A totally gorgeous, supportive and knowledgeable person and she doesn't feel she could have done it without him.
-He was legitimately concerned about my quality of life and also with the possibility of me ending up with hypoglycemic unawareness, which can be dangerous for many people with diabetes.Posted by M.A. at June 16, 2003 01:40 PM
+Like all of us, he's only human and working his own way through the myriad impossibilities and probabilities that are diabetes.Posted by patton at June 16, 2003 01:40 PM